voxpupuli/puppet-cron/README.md

 It allows specifiying the following parameters:

   * `ensure`      - optional - defaults to "present"
-  * `jobs`        - required - a hash of multiple cron jobs using a similar structure as `cron::job`-parameters
+  * `jobs`        - required - an array of hashes of multiple cron jobs using a similar structure as `cron::job`-parameters
   * `environment` - optional - defaults to ""
   * `mode`        - optional - defaults to "0644"

-And parameters of the jobs hash are:
+And the keys of the jobs hash are:

   * `command`     - required - the command to execute
   * `minute`      - optional - defaults to "\*"